 Experts caution that men and women between 19 and 50 years old should not consume more than 2,500 mg of calcium a day.
 This is because of concerns about impaired kidney function and an increased risk of kidney stones.

 Some studies show that people who consume high amounts of calcium might have increased risks of prostate cancer and heart disease, but more research is needed in this area.
-One also suggested that too much milk might affect bone health.
+One

 You might argue that drinking a gallon of whole milk a day for a short period of time is unlikely to do much damage to your health.
 But GOMAD can result in uncomfortable gastrointestinal symptoms that can show up as early as day one.